jlblancoc/nanoflann/README.md

 }
 ```

+See the release [CHANGELOG](CHANGELOG.md) for a list of project changes.

 ### 1.1.
 Obtaining the code

 * Easiest way: clone this GIT repository and take the `include/nanoflann.hpp` file for use where you need it.